 Light must travel through several transparent structures before it can be sensed by the retina.
 First, light passes through the cornea (the clear layer in front of the iris and pupil), then the lens, and then the vitreous humor (the jellylike substance that fills the eyeball).
 Anything that blocks light from passing through these structures, for example, a corneal ulcer or bleeding into the vitreous humor, can cause loss of vision.

-Most disorders that cause total loss of vision when they affect the entire eye may affect only part of the eye and cause only partial vision loss.
+Most of the disorders that cause total loss of vision when they affect the entire eye may cause only partial vision loss when they affect only part of the eye.

 The most common causes of sudden loss of vision are

 Sudden retinal artery blockage can result from a blood clot or small piece of atherosclerotic material that breaks off and travels into the artery.
 The artery to the optic nerve can be blocked in the same ways and can also be blocked by inflammation (such as may occur with giant cell [temporal] arteritis).
 A blood clot can form in the retinal vein and block it, particularly in older people with high blood pressure or diabetes.
 People with diabetes are also at risk of bleeding into the vitreous humor.